11 Skills Recruiters Screen For in Dental Assistant Resumes

 What knowledge areas are most important for Dental Assistants?

-O*NET identifies the following core knowledge domains for Dental Assistant roles: Customer and Personal Service, Medicine and Dentistry, English Language, Administration and Management, Administrative.
+Core knowledge domains for Dental Assistant roles based on verified occupational data: Customer and Personal Service, Medicine and Dentistry, English Language, Administration and Management, Administrative.